deividfoggi/graph-change-notifications/README.md

     The function logs will be displayed in the terminal where you started the Azure Functions runtime.

-### HandleCallRecords Function
+### Handle the subscribed notification

 1. **Trigger the function:**

-    Considering the previous step used the CreateWebHook function to subscribe to get all meeting recordings, create a teams meeting the same tenant the application registration was created, start meeting recording, await for 5 ou 10 seconds and stop the recording.
+    Considering the previous step used to create the web hook, you have subscribed for any new Teams Meeting record.
+You can fire notifications using the following step:

+    - Open Teams using any user in the tenant you subscribed to (same tenant of the application registration)
+    - Schedule a meeting
+    - Join the meeting
+    - Start meeting recording
+    - Stop meeting recording
+    - End the meeting (MAKE SURE YOU REALLY ENDED THE MEETING, DO NOT JUST LEAVE IT, YOU MUST END IT)
+    - To fire more events, join again, start and stop recording and end the meeting.
+Every time you do it, even using the same meeting, it fires a new notification.

 2. **Check the logs:**